tallcomponents/content/guide/tallpdf/tables.md

 Now that each column has a minimum and preferred width, the actual column widths can be determined.
 This is done as follows.

 In most cases the preferred width of each column also becomes the actual width.
 However, in a number of cases the preferred width can or will not be respected.
 These are:

-&nbsp;<ul><li>
-_Table width is forced_
+- _Table width is forced_

   If the ForceWidth property of a table is set, then the table overrules the cells.
 Depending on whether the forced table width is either larger or smaller than the preferred width, the columns need to grow or shrink.
-These cases are described next in 'Grow Columns' and 'Shrink Columns', respectively.</li><li>
+These cases are described next in 'Grow Columns' and 'Shrink Columns', respectively.

 _Total preferred width is too large_

-If the page width does not allow the preferred column widths, then the columns shrink to the maximum available space as described next in 'Shrink Columns'.</li></ul>
+  If the page width does not allow the preferred column widths, then the columns shrink to the maximum available space as described next in 'Shrink Columns'.

 #### either Step 5: Grow Columns ...